emilstu/CAE_Feature_Extraction/README.md

 ```
 Center-selection selects a cluster for a specific patch based on the center index of the patch.
 Highest_share-selection selects a cluster for a specific patch based on the highest share of voxels.
 If the background has the highest share of voxels, the patch isn't used.
 ### Classification
-The extracted features are classified using Support Vector Machines.
+The extracted features are classified using GPC and KNN.
 Patients are labeled based on ffr measurements according to a specified cut-of-value
 ```bash
 $ python3 main.py CLA -h